pramodith/pramodith.github.io/_posts/2025-06-04-grpo-trainer.md

     \right) \hat{A}_{i,t}
 \right]
 $$

+$\epsilon$ is another hyper-parameter.
+On the whole the policy score tries to make sure that the current policy model produces higher probability scores for the tokens which lead to an outcome where the advantage/rewards are high and lower scores for the tokens which resulted in an outcome where the rewards were low.

+We perform clipping, in order to make sure that the policy model doesn't drastically drift away from its previous version and avpid reward hacking and/or catastrophic forgetting.

 The ratio of probability scores between the current policy and the old policy is a common term.